 You see there are a lot of terms that are used in everyday life in Mexico that are distinct to the country itself and it’s helpful to know them before your travel there.

 How To Best Use Mexican Slang

-A quick note: we are generally against the idea of using slang when speaking a foreign language unless you have a really great language skills.
-Reason being it’s jarring to hear someone speak slang and making a bunch of grammar errors not to mention it will also make it harder for you to be understood.
+A quick note: we are generally against the idea of using slang when speaking a foreign language unless you have really great language skills.
+The reason is it’s jarring to hear someone speak slang and make a bunch of grammar errors not to mention it will also make it harder for you to be understood.